TestingRegex/EIntWF/README.md

 # Excel Integrierter Workflow

-A small change to see how merge conflicts might look.
+A small change to see how merge I really want to see if something happens conflicts might look.

 Ein erster Ansatz einen Arbeitsprozess für DevSecOps möglichst in Excel abzuwickeln.